anusha-biradar/anusha-biradar/README.md

 **Tools:** Git · GitHub · Arduino IDE

 ---
 ## 🛠️ Things I've Built

 ### 🚁 Smart Drone for Animal Detection and Tracking

-A Raspberry Pi-based drone project that uses computer vision to detect and track animals.

-* Uses YOLOv8 for animal detection
+A Raspberry Pi-based project using YOLOv8 and OpenCV for animal detection and tracking.
-* Uses OpenCV for image processing
-* Raspberry Pi 5 and camera module for image capture and processing
-* GPS used for location information
-* Includes a buzzer/siren for alerts
-* Manually operated drone with real-time detection

 **Technologies:** Python · YOLOv8 · OpenCV · Raspberry Pi · GPS